Please note the following requirements:

-At the new screen, in the 'Server configuration' tab, the desired parameters can be configured.
-For the purpose of setting OpenVPN for your DD-WRT Router, choose 'OpenVPN' from the Protocol drop down menu.
-Your desired country and server group, as described below, need to be defined too:
+At the new screen, in the 'Server Configuration' tab, the desired parameters can be configured.
+For the purpose of setting OpenVPN for your DD-WRT Router, choose 'OpenVPN' from the Protocol drop-down menu.
+Your desired server group and country, as described below, need to be defined too:

 After setting up your preferred settings, save them with Save Configuration